Counselling, CBT & Arts Psychotherapy

 When we are struggling we may find that we no longer want to spend time with the people who are important to us, our working life may become affected.
-We may start to look for different coping mechanisms to help us with this difficult time.These can help us feel better in the short term but can lead to ongoing problems in the future.
 Asking for help from family and friends may not always seem to be the right thing to do.
 We may feel embarrassed about speaking out or do not want to worry the people who are important to us.
+I can help

-I can be contacted by phone to discuss your needs before we arrange an initial consultation meeting.
-Alternatively, you can email me or use the contact me page on my website to arrange a convenient time to meet.
-I am able to offer short and longer term support and can speak with you about this when we meet together.
-I look forward to hearing from you.
+You can contact me by phone to discuss your needs before we arrange an initial consultation meeting.
+Alternatively, you can email me or use the contact me page on my website: rosemaryrushcounselling.co.uk, to arrange a convenient time to meet.
+I am able to offer short and longer term support, I look forward to hearing from you.